naninovel/docs/docs/guide/custom-configuration.md

 ## Adding Configuration

-To add a new custom configuration, create a C# class with a `Serializable` attribute and inherit it from `Configuration`.
+To add a new custom configuration, create a C# class and inherit it from `Configuration`.

 ```csharp
 [EditInProjectSettings]